nrc-cnrc/gramble/packages/docs/docs/intro.md

 # Gramble tutorial

 Gramble is a declarative, domain-specific programming language (DSL) for linguistic parsing and generation.
-(For example, you could use it to turn Swahili `ninapenda` into `{root: pend, tense:present, subject:1SG}`, or vice-versa.)
+(For example, you could use it to turn Swahili `{text: ninapenda}` into `{root: pend, tense:present, subject:1SG}`, or vice-versa.)

 If you've heard of the XFST, LEXC, or TWOLC languages, it fits roughly into the same niche, but it's got a rather different syntax/semantics/philosophy.
 Why not just use those languages?
 We had two main reasons.